Small 3 mm round cabochons for gluing or setting.

 Don't panic, the beads & co team is here to give you all the tools you need, and have you ever heard of our toolbox?
 That's where you'll find the answers to many of your questions:

-- How to set cabochons?
+- How to crimp cabochons?

 - Which glue should I use?